-- (Police and Fire: Employer (part-time and full-time) contributes 16.2%; Employee contributes 10.8% vested 50% after 5 years of service and 10% each year thereafter until 100% vested at year 10.
-New Enrollees June 30, 2014, or later are vested at 50% after 10 years of public service, and become fully vested after 20 years of service.)
+- Police & Fire: Employer contributes 16.95%; Full-time & part-time employees contribute 11.3% vested 50% after 5 years of service and 10% each year thereafter until 100% vested at year 10.
+New Enrollees, June 30, 2014 or later, are vested at 50 percent after 10 years of public service and become fully vested after 20 years of service.

 Deferred Compensation Plan (Section 457)